stratifyphp/demo/README.md

 - `cd` back to the root
 - `docker-compose run micro php vendor/bin/puli build` (replace `micro` with the directory name)

+For the full-stack demo, follow these additional steps:

+- `cd full`
+- `docker-compose run micro php vendor/bin/puli publish --install`

-Then to runn all the applications:
+Then to run all the applications:

 - `docker-compose up` at the root